amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

+The entire code are mainly listed in `Traffic_Sign_Classifier.ipynb`.

 **1. Load the data**

+Download the required data, and extract it into train/valid/test part.
+Load the data using pickle.load() function and check the shape of them.
+The corresponding code are listed in `cell 1` and `cell 2` in `Traffic_Sign_Classifier.ipynb`.

 **2. Explore, summarize and visualize the data set**